-In addition to having to use multiple ballots, voters would be required to rank all of the candidates against each other, rather than simply choose the one they like most.
+In addition to having to use multiple ballots, voters must rank all of the candidates against each other to maximize their influence, rather than simply choose the one they like most.
 When voters in RCV elections choose not to rank every candidate, their ballots eventually become “exhausted” and their vote no longer matters.
 Those who fill out the ballot incorrectly will see their vote thrown out instantly.
 Talk about voter suppression.

 Maine voters did not ask for this mess.